servicetitan/Stl.Fusion.Samples/docs/tutorial/QuickStart.md

 > and tell him *everything* 😈

-The content below implies you can browse, build, and run `HelloCart` sample, so before you start reading further, it's highly recommended to:
+The content below implies you can browse, build, and run [HelloCart Sample], so before you start reading further, it's highly recommended to:
 1. Clone https://github.com/servicetitan/Stl.Fusion.Samples
 2. Open `Samples.sln` in your favorite IDE.